logicalclocks/logicalclocks.github.io/docs/setup_installation/common/terraform.md

 ```bash
 terraform apply
 ```
 5. Once terraform finishes creating the resources, it will output the url to the newly created cluster.
-Notice that for now, you have to navigate to your [Hopsworks.ai dashboard](https://managed.hopsworks.ai/dashboard) to get your login credentials.
+Notice that for now, you have to navigate to your [managed.hopsworks.ai dashboard](https://managed.hopsworks.ai/dashboard) to get your login credentials.

 6. After you finish working with the cluster, you can terminate it along with the other AWS resources using the following command
 ```bash